How to get the best deal on your rental

 Negotiate the Price

-Re-read the description to make certain that the vacation home has everything required.
-If something is missing, the rental management company might know of comparable properties that fit your preferences and budget..
+Re-read the description to be sure the rental home has everything required.
+If it is lacking, the property management company may know of similar homes that suit your style and budget..

 - Pool and hot tub heating